System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 2. Problem Statement

-Online advertising is what pays for most of the open web.
-Every time a page or app loads, an auction has to happen in the background and resolve before the content finishes rendering.
-The wall-clock budget is around 100ms from when the ad request leaves the publisher to when winning markup comes back.
-Miss it and the slot stays empty: the publisher loses revenue, the advertiser loses reach.
+Online advertising pays for most of the open web.
+Every page load triggers an auction that has to resolve before content finishes rendering — roughly 100ms from when the request leaves the publisher to when winning markup comes back.
+Miss the budget and the slot stays empty: publisher loses revenue, advertiser loses reach.

-The exchange sits in the middle of that auction.
-It receives supply from SSPs, picks DSPs to ask, runs a first-price auction, returns the winner, tracks the impression independently, and settles money at the end of the day.
-None of that is novel to describe.
-What makes it hard is the combination of latency, fan-out, and the fact that every auction is settling real money.
+The exchange sits in the middle.
+It takes supply from SSPs, picks DSPs to ask, runs a first-price auction, returns the winner, tracks the impression independently, and settles money at the end of the day.
+What makes it hard is the combination of latency, fan-out, and real money on every auction.

-Scale matters even after that fan-out trim.
-A serious exchange runs around 1M ad requests per second sustained, peaking near 2M during US evening prime time.
-With the top-5 selection that's 5M outbound bid requests per second.
-Around 100 auction-server pods spread across three regions, every component has to scale horizontally, and every hot-path lookup has to be sub-millisecond.
+Scale matters even after that trim.
+1M QPS sustained, 2M peak during US prime time, 5M outbound bid requests per second, ~100 auction-server pods across three regions.
+Every hot-path lookup must be sub-millisecond.

-Every auction is also money.
-An auction bug that lets a $0.10 bid beat a $2.00 bid leaks $1.90 per impression; at 300K impressions per second that's $570/sec, or $50M a day.
-Auction integrity is the core product guarantee.
-Winning bids and impressions are logged at 100%, losing bids are sampled, and DSP-reported impressions are reconciled against the exchange's own tracking nightly so any drift gets caught.
+The money invariant: an auction bug that lets a $0.10 bid beat a $2.00 bid leaks $1.90 per impression.
+At 300K imps/sec that's $570/sec — $50M a day.
+Auction integrity is the product, not a nice-to-have.
+Winning bids log at 100%, losing bids are sampled, and DSP-reported numbers are reconciled nightly.

 Quick numbers to anchor the rest of the post: